 When looking for a new eCommerce platform, Shopify and Magento are the two platforms on most companies’ shortlists.

-In the battle between Magento 2 vs. Shopify, one thing is certain: these two platforms are pro-level to the max.
+In the battle between Magento 2 vs Shopify, one thing is certain: these two platforms are pro-level to the max.

 Here’s a short description of each.

-The founders, Tobias Lutke, Daniel Weinland, and Scott Lake, created the platform soon after they tried to open their own online store selling snowboarding equipment.
-The existing eCommerce platforms that were available at the time were not meeting their requirements, and that’s how Shopify was developed.
+The founders, Tobias Lutke, Daniel Weinland, and Scott Lake, created the platform after they realized that the available eCommerce platforms at the time were not meeting their requirements.
+And that’s how Shopify was developed.